 - The US bonds can be purchased by investors above the age of 18.
 These non-marketable securities cannot be sold or brought and cannot be traded on the secondary market.

 - These securities also make great gifts.
-These securities may be non-marketable but they can be great purchased for others.
-For example, one can purchase a bond which is non-marketable for his child and they will be able to access it after they turn 18
+These securities may be non-marketable but they can be greatly purchased for others.
+For example, one can purchase a bond for his child and they will be able to access it after they turn 18

 - One of the other important reason is that these securities cannot be brought or sold.
 This increases the quality of investments.
-These bonds are considered the safest form of investments which consumers can choose.
+These bonds are considered the safest form of investment that consumers can choose.
 However, there is a limit to the amount an individual can buy.
 These bonds have the low principal risk and the return is guaranteed

 - This means that you will not lose any money and will always get paid higher than what they have invested

 - One of the main drawbacks of non-marketable security is its lack of liquidity.
-If an investor owns a bond which is non-marketable and he is in quick need of cash then this bond cannot be of any use to him since it cannot be sold till the maturity date and the investor cannot cash it to raise any additional cash
+If an investor owns such a bond and if he is in quick need of cash then this bond cannot be of any use to him since it cannot be sold till the maturity date and the investor cannot cash it to raise any additional cash

 - As discussed earlier there is a guaranteed return on these investments.
 However, there is also an opportunity loss.
 Since the return is guaranteed there is no additional scope of getting more returns even if the market performs well